octobercms/test-plugin/readme.md

 ## Tests that need attention

-- An attach relation cannot be made required, even with an image it shows unpopulated.

 - An attach relation when required inside a tab does not make the tab active.

 - When a relation controller popup has an invalid error, the popup does not reappear.